yesahmedyes/rl-exercises-sutton-barto/chapter_1/chapter_1.md

 ### Solution 1.3

 If the player only chooses the greedy action, there is a chance that it will lock into a suboptimal policy.
-Whereas, a nongreedy (ε-greedy) player keeps exploring and thus discovers better strategies.
+Whereas, a non-greedy (ε-greedy) player keeps exploring and thus discovers better strategies.

 So, greedy play often learns worse policies than ε-greedy play because it fails to correct early mistakes.